JosephMcMorrisII/JosephMcMorrisII/README.md

 <h1 align="center">Hi 👋, I'm Joseph McMorris II</h1>
 <h3 align="center">A passionate frontend developer from San Diego</h3>

+🔭 I’m currently working on a weather app with an API.

+🌱 I’m currently learning about AWS and refreshing my JavaScript, CSS, HTML skills.

+👯 I’m looking to collaborate on a projects.

+💬 Ask me about any of my projects.

 - 📫 How to reach me **josephmcmorris14@gmail.com**

 <h3 align="left">Connect with me:</h3>